vitor2233/semanaOmnistack-10/README.md

 # semanaOmnistack-10

-App built during omnistack 10 with Node.js, ReactJS
+App built during omnistack 10 with Node.js, ReactJS.
+Where you can find devs that are interested in same techs that you like.

 ## Installation